vEnhance/web.evanchen.cc/input/wherestart.md

 ## {{ hl("letter", "1.
 First reading: the welcome letter") }}

-For the USA Math Olympiad in 2020, the board of the USAMO prepared an invitation letter[^covid] for all the qualifiers, congratulating them on their achievement and giving them some suggestions on where to begin.
+For the USA Math Olympiad in 2020, the board of the olympiad prepared an invitation letter[^covid] for all the qualifiers, congratulating them on their achievement and giving them some suggestions on where to begin.